dcox01/CS229R_Project_Cox/README.md

 Code for final project by Dan Cox

-This respository contains a writeup and code for a CS299R Project done by Dan Cox for a class at Harvard.
+This respository contains a writeup and code for a CS299R Project done by Dan Cox for a class at Harvard Spring 2021.
 The write up is a paper-like description of the project

-##EXPS

-Contains:
+## Contains:

-* Project Writeup
+* A Project Writeup (in the style of a scientific paper)
 * Jupyter notebooks, one for each experiment
 * Pickled python dataframes, each beginning with df
 * n_cut, a python package to be used with the enclosed notebooks.